envelope-project/laik/README.md

 on ranges of these index spaces.
 The application can map these to adequate communication operations for the used data structures itself, or it can ask LAIK to manage memory attached to indexes.
-Then, on each switch between access phase, LAIK directly executes the required real data communication e.g. using MPI.
+This way, on a switch between access phase, LAIK directly executes the required real data communication itself e.g. using MPI.

 Benefits of the LAIK parallel programming model:

-* explicit decoupling of the specification of data decomposition among parallel tasks and application code executing required communication primitives for data structures.
+* explicit decoupling of the specification of data decomposition among parallel tasks from application code specifying the computation.
   This makes it easier to exchange partitioning algorithms or to implement dynamic re-partitioning schemes as well as external control.

 * programming style becomes agnostic to the number of parallel processes: each process works on index ranges as specified in the partitioning